rtk-incubator/rtk-query/docs/api/createApi.md

 #### hooks

 Hooks are specifically for React Hooks users.
-If you are not using React Hooks, you shouldn't `export` them – this way they're not included in the bundle or pull in the React dependency.
+If you are not using React Hooks, you shouldn't `export` them – this way they don't pull in the React dependency.

 ### `baseQuery`